 I don’t think there have been many nighttime ascents of Peal.
 There are only a couple short sections of class 4, but in a way the sustained crumbly class 3 is worse.
 There’s just not a lot of it that inspires a lot of confidence in the rock.
 There was also an obvious wide class 3 chute leading up to the Peal plateau, but it was guarded by a narrow but steep, high-consequence snowfield.
 A slip there would send you sliding for two thousand feet or so.
 We opted to skirt above the snowfield into some class 4 climbing — I was damn happy I’d scouted it earlier in the summer so we could at least keep a semblance of efficiency in the dark.
 We hit the summit at 10:30p and only spent a minute or two on the summit.

 I’m not a big fan of building cairns, putting up flagging, etc. out in the woods.
 There’s a time and place for them, but by and large they’re overused.
 However there were several places throughout the route where I’d built cairns during scouting trips.
 Even with the cairns I built last year, I’d be surprised if anyone else passed through to see them.
 The Beartooth peaks just don’t see a lot of traffic.
 Aside from Granite, Tempest, Silver Run, Whitetail, and Rearguard (Granite because it’s the crown jewel, the others because of relatively easy trail access) the other peaks don’t get much love.
 The summit register of Point 12,540 has only two entries from 2017, and one of those was mine.
 At any rate, these infrequent cairns became little supportive beacons, telling us that we were dropping into the right chute, or on the correct knife-edge ridge.
 Each time we’d come to one we’d scatter the rocks.
 They were built for one reason only, and they’d served their purpose well.
-We found the one I’d built earlier in the summer at the edge of the Peal plateau, and dropped back into the steep chutes.
+We found the one I’d built earlier in the summer at the edge of the Peal plateau, kicked it over, and dropped back into the steep chutes.